In New Zealand, around 25 men are diagnosed with breast cancer each year.

 If you have any questions or concerns, phone the Foundation's confidential advice line 0800BCNURSE (0800 2268 773) - available Monday – Friday.
 You can leave a message if you call outside office hours, or you can email our breastnurse.

-You may like to join our online breast cancer community mybc.care which includes
+You may like to join our online breast cancer community mybc.care which provides an opportunity to connect with other men with breast cancer.

 -The Cancer Society provides a great book on male breast cancer: